 A comparison of mean scores and response rates by department/discipline for the School of Health Professions is shown below in Figure 5.
-The Human Services Department exhibits the highest response rates at 62%, followed by the AS Nursing Program (54%), and Health Information Technology (46%).
-The Cardiovascular/Respirator Programs, Dental, and Fire Science exhibit the highest scores in the SOS with Dental being the most consistent.
-The Radiotechnology Program exhibits the lowest scores with a 3.0 for Q10.
+The Human Services Department exhibits the highest response rates at 52%, followed by the AS Nursing Program (46%) and then the Health Information Tech.
+Program (34%).
+The Dental program exhibits the highest scores in the SOS as well as the most consistent.
+The Fire Science and EMS Program exhibits the lowest scores where EMS exhibits the lowest of any question with a 2.9 for Q10.